exasol/cloud-storage-extension/docs/system_requirements.md

 Needs: dsn

-### Transfer without loosing data
+### Import without loosing data
 `req~transfer-without-loosing-data~1`

-EKC transfers the data from a Kinesis Stream to an Exasol table without loosing records.
+EKC imports the data from a Kinesis Stream to an Exasol table without loosing records.

 Covers: